AdaCore/training_material/courses/fundamentals_of_ada/905_gnat_options.rst

    - powerpc-wrs-vxworksae-gcc
    - powerpc-wrs-vxworksae-gnatcheck

-* Exceptions: gnatstack, gprbuild, gps
+* Exceptions: gnatstack, gprbuild, gnatstudio
 * The runtime is introduced with the **--RTS=** switch

    - powerpc-wrs-vxworksae-gcc --RTS=zfp